Wa (name of Japan): Records of Wei

 A second Wei history, the c.
-239–265 CE Weilüe is no longer extant, but some sections are quoted in the 429 CE Annotations to Records of the Three Kingdoms by Pei Songzhi.
+239–265 CE Weilüe is no longer extant, but some sections are quoted in the 429 CE Annotated Records of the Three Kingdoms by Pei Songzhi.
 He quotes the Weilüe, that "[Wa] people call themselves posterity of Tàibó".
 Taibo was the uncle of King Wen of Zhou, who ceded the throne to his nephew and founded the ancient state of Wu (585–473 BCE).
 The Records of the Grand Historian has a section titled "Wu Taibo's Noble Family", and his shrine is located in present-day Wuxi.
 Researchers have noted cultural similarities between the ancient Wu state and Wō Japan including ritual tooth-pulling, back child carriers, and tattooing (represented with red paint on Japanese Haniwa statues).

 Book of Later Han

 The c.
 432 CE Hou Han Shu (Book of the Later Han) covers the Later Han dynasty (25–220 CE), but was not compiled until two centuries later.
 The 'Wa people' are included under the "Encounters with Eastern Barbarians" section.

 The Wa dwell on mountainous islands southeast of Tai-fang in the middle of the ocean, forming more than one hundred communities.
 From the time of the overthrow of Chao-hsien [northern Korea] by Emperor Wu (B.C.
 140-87), nearly thirty of these communities have held intercourse with the Han [dynasty] court by envoys or scribes.
 Each community has its king, whose office is hereditary.
 The King of Great Wa resides in the country of Yamadai [邪馬台国].

 Comparing the opening descriptions of Wa in the Wei Zhi and Hou Han Shu clearly reveals that the latter is derivative.
 Their respective accounts of the dwarf, naked, and black-teethed peoples provide another example of copying.

 Leaving the queen's land and crossing the sea to the east, after a voyage of one thousand li, the country of Kunu [狗奴國] ("Country of Dog-slaves") is reached, the people of which are of the same race as that of the Wa.
 They are not the queen's subjects, however.
 Four thousand li away to the south of the queen's land, the dwarf's country is reached; its inhabitants are three to four feet in height.
 After a year's voyage by ship to the southeast of the dwarf's country, one comes to the land of naked men and also to the country of black-teethed people; here our communication service ends.

 This Hou Han Shu account of Japan contains some historical details not found in the Wei Zhi.

 [In 57 CE], the Wa country Nu [倭奴國] sent an envoy with tribute who called himself ta-fu [大夫].
 This country is located in the southern extremity of the Wa country.
 Kuang-wu bestowed on him a seal.
 In ...
 [107 CE], during the reign of An-ti (107-125), the King of Wa presented one hundred sixty slaves, making at the same time a request for an imperial audience.